tbohne/INF_BAS2/background/mobility_modeling.md

 ### GAUSS-MARKOV

+- affected by its movement history --> temporal dependencies
 - designed to adapt to different levels of randomness via one tuning parameter
 - ensure that an MN doesn't remain near an edge of the grid for a long period of time, the MNs are forced away from an edge when they move within a certain distance of the edge